 35.14.2 NSEP priority access operation

-35.14.2.1 Introduction
+35.14.2.1 General [#4173]

-NSEP priority access is established at the MAC (see Table 9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) by the initiation of the SME.
-The setup and deletion of NSEP priority access of the SME are described in this subclause.
+NSEP priority access is established at the MAC[#4174] by the initiation of the SME.
+The NSEP priority access between an AP MLD and its associated non-AP MLD or EHT non-AP STA can be in either of 2 states: enabled state or torn down state [#5856].
+The processes to enable [#5856] and tear down [#4174] NSEP priority access are described in this subclause.

-(#1472)(#1505)An MLD or non-AP EHT STA shall only send NSEP Priority Access Enable Request and NSEP Priority Access Teardown frames to an associated peer MLD or non-AP EHT STA if both are management frame protection capable (see 12.2.7 (Requirements for management frame protection) and(RSNA security association management)).
+[#4175](#1472)(#1505)A non-AP STA affiliated with non-AP MLD or non-AP EHT STA shall only send NSEP Priority Access Enable Request and NSEP Priority Access Teardown frames to an associated EHT AP or AP affiliated with the associated AP MLD if both are management frame protection capable (see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management)) and are capable of invoking NSEP priority access.

+[#4175] An AP affiliated with AP MLD shall only send NSEP Priority Access Request and NSEP Priority Access Teardown frames to a non-AP STA affiliated with the associated non-AP MLD or to associated EHT non-AP STA if both are management frame protection capable (see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management)) and are capable of invoking NSEP priority access

 35.14.2.2 Setup procedures for NSEP priority access

+[#5861] NSEP priority access shall be in a torn down state upon the completion of successful ML setup procedure (i.e when AP MLD and non-AP MLD become associated) or Association procedure (in case of EHT non-AP STA).
+A non-AP MLD’s NSEP priority access state (enabled/torn down) shall be retained after reassociation.

 35.14.2.2.1 General

-(#1127) The procedures for enabling and tearing down the NSEP priority access are described in 35.14.2.2.2 (Procedure at the originator) and 35.14.2.2.3 (Procedure at the recipient).
-The procedure for enabling NSEP priority access is illustrated in Figure 35-23 (NSEP priority access setup(#1127)).
+(#1127) The procedures for enabling and tearing down the NSEP priority access are described in the following clauses [#4173].
+The procedure for enabling NSEP priority access is illustrated in Figure 35-23 (Enabling NSEP priority access [#5856](#1127)).

-TGbe editor: Replace the existing Figure 35-22 (NSEP priority access setup) with the following figure:
+TGbe editor: Replace the existing Figure 35-22 (NSEP priority access setup) with the following figure: [#4436]

-Figure 35-22—NSEP priority access setup (#4436)
+Figure 35-22— Enabling NSEP priority access [#5856](#4436)

 TGbe editor: Add the following subclause after Figure 35-22

-35.14.2.2.2 Procedure at the originator
+[#4436] As illustrated in Figure 35-22, either an MLD or a non-AP EHT STA supporting NSEP priority access capability invokes NSEP priority access on-demand when instructed to do so by a higher layer function.
+After successful invocation of NSEP priority access, both the originator and the responder apply the priority access treatment to NSEP traffic.
+The AP MLD and non-AP MLD may send a request on any enabled link between them and, if authorized, NSEP priority access treatment will be applied on all enabled links between the MLDs.

-35.12.2.2.2.1 Initiated by the non-AP MLD or non-AP EHT STA
+35.14.2.2.2 Procedures at the originating non-AP MLD [#4173]

+[#4173]

 TGbe editor: Please update the paragraphs in this subclause as shown below:

-When instructed to do so by a higher layer function and upon receipt of an MLME-NSEPPRIACCESSENABLE.request primitive, a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated [#4494] equal to true and with NSEP priority access disabled shall enable NSEP priority access using the following procedure.
+[#5856] When instructed to do so by a higher layer function and upon receipt of an MLME-NSEPPRIACCESSENABLE.request primitive, a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated [#4494] equal to true and with NSEP priority access in the torn down state shall implement the following procedure to change the NSEP priority access state to enabled.